DivyanshiSaini/personalproject/README.md

 # personalproject

-# 🍲 Swad Anusar — A Cross-Platform Family Recipe Sharing App
+# 🍲 Swad Anusar: A Cross-Platform Family Recipe Sharing App

 Swad Anusar is a full-stack mobile app built with React Native and Firebase that allows families to preserve, share, and celebrate their culinary heritage.
 With secure login, recipe uploads, real-time group and private chats, and an intuitive design, it’s built to be used and loved across generations.